Dedzal/radeon-relive-track-merger/README.md

 3. **Start Processing**: Press the *"Process"* button to begin merging the microphone tracks into the replay videos.
 The application provides real-time progress logs.
 4. **View Output**: The merged files are saved in an output directory while maintaining the same folder structure as the input folder.

-**Note**: A corresponding microphone track is identified as a file located in the same directory as the replay, sharing the same file name but with the `.m4a` extension.
-If no matching microphone track is found, the replay will be copied unchanged to the output directory.
+**Note**: A microphone track is identified as a file located in the same directory as a replay, sharing the same file name as the replay but with the `.m4a` extension.
+If no matching microphone track is found, the replay will be copied to the output directory.

 ### Prerequisites